-The second of the three dimensions under discussion is what we are calling "authentic individuality embraced in wisdom and compassion."
+The second of three dimensions under discussion is what we are calling "authentic individuality embraced in wisdom and compassion."
 Unlike "wisdom," there is no term in the classical Buddhist literature that exactly corresponds to it.
 Nevertheless, we feel it to be a fundamental dimension of an individual who realizes a certain level of awakening.
 For this reason, this authentic individuality is not to be associated with "individualism" in the secular sense, but with the authentic self that emerges within wisdom and compassion, the primary qualities of awakening.
-Thus, I have rendered it, "authentic individuality embraced in wisdom and compassion."
-15 admonition to "Make yourself the lamp" in his last sermon.
-On another occasion as found in the Dhammapada, the Buddha stated:
+I have, for this reason, rendered it, "authentic individuality embraced in wisdom and compassion."